treystr/bdi-web/src/content/initiatives/100-local-businesses-by-2026.md

   description: "We're helping onboard 100 local businesses to accept Bitcoin in the DMV by the end of 2026.
 Support our mission to build a thriving Bitcoin circular economy in the nation's capital."
 ---

+A thriving Bitcoin circular economy starts with local merchants.
+Our goal is to onboard 100 businesses in the Washington, DC area to accept Bitcoin by the end of 2026—creating a network where Bitcoiners can spend and merchants can earn in sound money.